NikhilDIL/CourseProject/README.md

 After installing all the libraries, once you launch the notebook, you should be able to run each cell in the notebook by pressting the "Restart and Run All" button or you can run each cell one at a time by pressing the "Run" button.

-## 4. Brief description of the contribution of each team member in case of a multi-person team.
+## 4. Brief description of the contribution of each team member in case of a multi-person team

 In general, we worked together as a group on a call and gave each other advice and helped when possible whether it be by looking at the current issue, clarify what the Iterative Topic Modeling Framework with Time Series Feedback function is doing, or Googling resources such as libraries to use.
 Down below is what we were tasked with, but we worked on things outside of what we were in charge of.